Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 ## Create a resource group

 In Azure, you allocate related resources to a resource group.
 Create a resource group by using [az group create](/cli/azure/group#az_group_create).
-The following example creates a resource group named *demoResourceGroup* in the *northeurope* location (region).
+The following example creates a resource group named *rg-tutorial* in the *northeurope* location (region).

 ```
 az group create --name rg-tutorial --location northeurope